imirzadeh/epsl-website/content/project/Course-Projects/index.md

     {{< youtube YJ0TwOIkwBo >}}

-2. **Activity Detection using Embedded Machine Learning** by *Emily Glagolev, Mihir Kotas, and Ahmed Musani*
+2. **Real-Time Activity Recognition using Embedded Machine Learning** by *Emily Glagolev, Mihir Kotas, and Ahmed Musani*

     Physical Activity has can effect a persons physical and mental health.
 Because of this, it is important to be able to accurately monitor the activities a person does daily.
 We created an activity detection device using embedded machine learning using and Arduino Nano 33 BLE sense.
 This device can detect if a person is walking, jogging, using stairs or standing still, along with the duration of time they are doing the activity.
 Data was collected for each activity using the Arduino BLE connection and cleaned.
 A model was trained using Tensorflow.
 This trained model was used for real time testing with the Arduino BLE connected to a central.
 The central used bleak to detect the activity and record the duration of the activity.